briancaffey/briancaffey.github.io/_posts/2017-08-04-arch-linux-installation-guide.md

 > fdisk is a dialogue-driven program for creation and manipulation of partition tables.

+This part of the guide will be similar for installation on virtual machines and regular installions (on harddrives in desktops and laptops).
+If you are installing on a physical machine that has other disks of similar size to your target disk, I recommend that you first remove all other drives so you don't accidentaly format partitions (I did this by accident, but luckily it was just my Windows Boot Partition and I was able to recover my Windows installation).

 We want to run fdisk and enter the device we want to work with as the first argument after the command:

 ```
 fdisk /dev/sda
 ```

+On your Virtual Machine it will most likely be **sda**, but on a physical machine it could vary slightly.

 #### Note about fdisk

-When installing Arch Linux on a disk that has Windows or Linux installed, you can delete the partitions on the drive (which is usually labeled `/dev/sda` or `/dev/sdb` or `/dev/sdc`).
+When installing Arch Linux on a disk that has Windows or Linux installed (and you want delete the existing Windows or Linux completely to make room for a fresh Arch Linux istallation), you can delete the partitions on the drive (which is usually labeled `/dev/sda` or `/dev/sdb` or `/dev/sdc`).
 Run `lsblk` to determine which drive you want to format, then run `fdisk /dev/sdX` where `X` corresponds to the drive we will be using.
 You should be inside the fdisk menu.
 Press `d` to start deleting partitions.
 You may get some warnings about a partition containing some type of trace (such as ext4).
 This is fine.
 You can delete all of the partitions.

 ### Create a root partition